gmillio/ToDoList/README.md

 Remaining tasks:

--Limit the number of characters for tasks names

--Be able to save changes
+- Be able to save changes

--Be able to add tasks

--Record their status, if done or not (via tags?)
+- Record their status, if done or not (via tags?)

--Store and retrieve the date of last modification
+- Store and retrieve the date of last modification

--Sort them by last modification date?
+- Sort them by last modification date?

--Finish customizing the design of alerts and the menu for creating a new ToDoList
+- Finish customizing the design of alerts and the menu for creating a new ToDoList

-Be able to re-send them from the app
+- Be able to re-send them from the app

--Be able to delete them from the app
+- Be able to delete them from the app

--Make a log file
+- Make a log file

--Update in real time the ToDoLists (via addListener?)

 BUGS TO FIX:

 - When you press the delete button, the last task is always deleted and not the others

+- The layout of the lists changes when you hover over the delete buttons